Why Is My Center Channel Speaker So Quiet? (Explained)

 Using The Specific Mobile App Of The Bluetooth Speakers If They Have One

-If you have Bluetooth speakers, it’s possible that they may have come with a mobile app or even EQ software that allows you to adjust the sound profile of the speakers from your phone, so that’s something to be mindful of too.
+If you have Bluetooth speakers, it’s possible that they may have come with a mobile app or even EQ software that allows you to adjust the sound profile of the speakers from your phone, so that’s something you can check too.

 Using this may allow you to customize things in a way that sounds better, but it also depends on the software and the capabilities of the speakers.

-Some bluetooth, or even active speakers (the speakers that require a power source to work) may have a knob or knobs directly on them that allows you to physically adjust the bass & treble.
+Some bluetooth, or even active speakers (the speakers that require a power source to work) may have a knob or knobs directly on them that allows you to physically adjust the bass & treble as well.

-On that same train of thought, if you don’t mind it not having bluetooth, the Edifier R1280T is an awesome pair of active speakers that can be plugged into devices that support a 3.5mm cable or RCA, and sound really great.
+That’s something that I like about the Edifier R1280T which are an awesome pair of active speakers that can be plugged into devices that support a 3.5mm cable or RCA, and sound great in my opinion.

 Check Availability Of Edifier R1280T Bookshelf Speakers